MahmoudKhaled007/Calculate-Client-Security-Hash/README.md

 This project is conducted within ACME Systems Inc., Finance and Accounting Department.
 The Objective of this process automation is to

--Deliver fast processing
+- Deliver fast processing
--Reduce redundant activities
+- Reduce redundant activities
-Improve overall performance and reliability
+- Improve overall performance and reliability

 ### Process Description
 - Step.1 Open ACME System 1 Web Application
 - Step.2 Log in to the application with the required username and password